House passes proposal sanctioning top war-crimes court after it sought Netanyahu arrest warrant

 WASHINGTON (AP) — The House passed legislation Tuesday that would sanction the International Criminal Court for requesting arrest warrants for Israeli Prime Minister Benjamin Netanyahu and other Israeli officials.

-While the House bill was expected to pass Tuesday, it failed to attract significant Democratic support, dulling its chances in the Senate.
+While the House bill was expected to pass Tuesday, it managed to attract only modest Democratic support, despite an outpouring of outrage at the court's decision, dulling its chances in the Senate.
 The White House opposes the legislation, calling it overreach.

 Both the Republican and Democratic leaders of the House Foreign Affairs Committee acknowledged the bill in question is unlikely to become law and left the door open to further negotiation with the White House.
 They said it would be better for Congress to be united against the Hague-based court.